 The members won’t be happy with the results and he was expecting a team to drop off from the system.
 He contacted the team to make the necessary changes within a limited time frame and they have tried their best to alter the mistakes but they couldn’t achieve the desired result.

 Here the main issue that caused this type of error was the logical difference in compensation calculation.
-The team wasn’t up to the challenge and not having enough analytical skills to apply them in the developing stage.
+While the issue could have been solved with a perfectly-crafted MLM calculator, the team wasn’t up to the challenge and not having enough analytical skills to apply them in the developing stage.
 Not every technically strong programmer can create an MLM system easily, it does require great skills to analyze business calculation and then a good testing team to test every criterion one after the other.

 There are many such instances and use cases to study the difficulties.